DaqOpen/daqopen-docs/docs/tutorials/getting-started-with-due.md

 - Acquire and visualize data without any external signal connections.
 - Connect and acquire data from a function generator.
-- Visualize specific channels to interpret the acquired waveform accurately.
+- Visualize channel's data to interpret the acquired waveform accurately.

 By following these steps, you can now perform basic data acquisition tasks with the Arduino Due, laying the groundwork for more complex measurements and analyses.